 I included the recipe for my thin crust Italian pizza dough below, however I’d like you to know this isn’t math, and depending on the flour you use you will need to adjust the ingredient amounts.

-Below is a guide, but some flours will take less, some will take more water so adjust as needed.
+Below is a guide.
 The important thing is that you end up with a smooth dough that isn’t too dry and isn’t too wet where it is difficult to work with.
 It should be just a little sticky to the bottom of the bowl.
-If it sticks to the sides just sprinkle in a little more flour.
-So you’ll have to trust your gut and start Feeling it, hope that makes sense.

 Another important detail is that we will cook the pizza dough for a couple of minutes before topping it.
 This is how you get a crispy crust that isn’t gonna be soggy at all.